 Technology refreshes are part and parcel of the IT lifecycle.
-Back in 2007, a study at Intel revealed that conducting regular technology refreshes of our data centre infrastructure every four years would bring greater savings overall.
+Back in 2007, a study at Intel revealed that conducting regular technology refreshes of our data center infrastructure every four years would bring greater savings overall.
 This is as opposed to waiting for major milestones before enacting a refresh, which could sometimes see a 10-year wait or more.

-Intel runs 64 data centres and as of January 2014, only had 18,000 instances of Windows Server 2003.
+Intel runs 64 data centers and as of January 2014, only had 18,000 instances of Windows Server 2003.
 Fast forward to today, there are about 2,000 instances of Windows Server 2003 and the aim is to complete the migration off the platform within the next two months.
 We estimate that our entire migration process, including the planning period, would have taken about a total of 20 months to complete.

-With a clearly defined multi-year data centre strategy, periodic refreshes, as well as upgrades, Intel was not greatly impacted by the Windows Server 2003 end-of-support scenario.
+With a clearly defined multi-year data center strategy, periodic refreshes, as well as upgrades, Intel was not greatly impacted by the Windows Server 2003 end-of-support scenario.
 In fact, slightly less than half of our servers, were still on Windows Server 2003, and as such migration was not as complex and time consuming as it would have been for a company that had not upgraded periodically.

 In addition, Intel’s data center resources were pegged to the various business groups within the company and would only get upgrades if that business group had the budget to do so.
-However, the company eventually decided to consolidate the company’s IT resources with the aim to reduce the data centre’s unit cost by 10%, while also improve compute resources by between 10% and 30% yearly.
+However, the company eventually decided to consolidate the company’s IT resources with the aim to reduce the data center’s unit cost by 10%, while also improve compute resources by between 10% and 30% yearly.